FrostyX/frostyx.github.io/_drafts/dropping-copr-rpmbuild-scm-support.md

 ## Reasoning

-But first, let's talk about what was good about `copr-rpmbuild scm` that we want to preserve and what was the reason to drop it so we can avoid the same mistake in the new implementation.
+But first, let's talk about what was good about `copr-rpmbuild scm` that we want to preserve and what was the reason to drop it so we can avoid the same mistake in a new implementation.

 ### Pros:
 - It allowed building packages without needing to talk to frontend
-- As a consequence, it was usable independently on official Copr instance
+- As a consequence, it was usable independently on the official Copr instance and therefore easy to use for debugging builds from development or private instances.

 ### Cons:
 - It allowed building packages without needing a task definition.
 This sounds positive, but as a consequence, the task definition needed to be artificially constructed inside the `copr-rpmbuild`